intel/neural-compressor/neural_compressor/compression/pruner/README.md

 Pruning schedule defines the way the model reaches the target sparsity (the ratio of pruned weights).
 Both **one-shot** and **iterative** pruning schedules are supported.

+- Iterative Pruning

+  Iterative pruning means the model is gradually pruned to its target sparsity during a training process.
+The pruning process contains several pruning steps, and each step raises model's sparsity to a higher value.
+In the final pruning step, the model reaches target sparsity and the pruning process ends. v
 - One-shot Pruning

   One-shot pruning means the model is pruned to its target sparsity with one single step(which means pruning start_step = end_step).
 This often takes place at the initial stage of training/finetuning which simplifies the pruning procedure.
 However, one-shot pruning is prone to larger accuracy degradation compared to iterative pruning.

-- Iterative Pruning

-  Iterative pruning means the model is gradually pruned to its target sparsity during a training process.
-The pruning process contains several pruning steps, and each step raises model's sparsity to a higher value.
-In the final pruning step, the model reaches target sparsity and the pruning process ends.

 <div align=center>
 <a target="_blank" href="../../../docs/source/imgs/pruning/Pruning_schedule.jpg">